-It's about paying attention to God in the moments of life, growing a heart of deep thankfulness, receiving His extravagant love, and learning to love others with that same love, letting go of my old ways of living and learning to walk in the joyous freedom that can only be found in Christ.
-Letting truth penetrate into the deepest parts of my soul knowing that truth in me will also awaken truth in others.
+It's about paying attention to God in the moments of life, growing in gratitude, receiving His extravagant love, and learning to love others with that same love.
+It's about letting go of my old ways of living and learning to walk in the joyous freedom that can only be found in Christ.
+I must allow truth penetrate into the deepest parts of my soul knowing that truth in me will also awaken truth in others.

 Subscribe to this blog